lazd/lazd.github.io/source/posts/Macinpi - A Raspberry Pi powered Mac Classic.md

 I start with a GUI-free [Raspberry Pi OS Lite image](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-32-bit) on a [32GB SD card](https://amzn.to/3sdqrFB).

-The Pimoroni has a 1024ⅹ768 resolution, and its 10" display is larger than the hole in the front of the case.
+The display has a 1024ⅹ768 resolution, and its 10" display is larger than the hole in the front of the case.
 To correct this, I arrive at 928ⅹ672 with 48 left and right overscan, 32 top, and 64 bottom to get it fitting nicely.
 I edit these values into `/boot/config.txt`.
 The display is perfectly centered and has just the right amount of black border around the edges.

 I [compile Basilisk II without X11](https://djdarien.github.io/macpi/).
 I set the resolution and upload a disk image with System 7.5.3 and my backed up files.